BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-pythonconditionals.md

       title: Creating a Waterfall of Possibilities by combining <code>else</code> and <code>if</code>
       questions:
         - Which code structure above do you prefer and why?
+        - "What does it mean to put an <code>if</code> statement inside of the body of another <code>if</code> statement?
+Give a scenario in which each line of code will execute, and a scenario in which it will not."
         - "Can you switch the order of the <code>if</code> statements in either example?
 Why or why not?"
     - model: |
         <script type="syntaxhighlighter" class="brush: python"><![CDATA[